 Whenever you start managing any SEO project, one of the first things you need to do is to set up keyword rank tracking.
-For tracking thousands of keywords in your semantic core, you should use rank tracking tools such as SE Ranking.
+You should use rank tracking tools such as SE Ranking to track thousands of keywords in your semantic core.
 When monitoring your rankings, consider things like location, search engines, and language.

-If you have a large website that accesses a lot of team members to support and promote in search engines, some things can get out of control.
+If you have a large website that accesses many team members to support and promote in search engines, some things can get out of control.
 It’s important to keep track of any unexpected modifications that might impact your site rankings before indexing by search robots.
 Monitor every single page change to avoid possible penalties, losses in rating, hacking or funds.